fugue/regula-action/README.md

         AWS_SECRET_ACCESS_KEY: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
 ```

-You can see this example in action in
+You can see this example in action in the
 [regula-ci-example](https://github.com/fugue/regula-ci-example).

 ## Inputs